 Illinois Collaborative Law: Cutting Edge “No-Court Divorce”

-We are one of the first Illinois collaborative law practices.
-Michael Roe has embraced the collaborative process because it affords my clients an opportunity to resolve issues using a process that involves four way meetings between lawyers and clients, an open approach to sharing of information, a commitment to honesty, and a shared goal of completing the divorce with a lesser of pain, controversy, and cost.
+We have one of the pioneering Illinois collaborative law practices.
+Michael Roe has embraced the collaborative process because it affords clients an opportunity to resolve issues using a process that involves four-way meetings between lawyers and clients, an open approach to sharing of information, a commitment to honesty, and a shared goal of completing the divorce with a lesser of pain, controversy, and cost.
 Collaborative divorce, however, is not well suited to high conflict cases or cases with toxic psychological or behavioral issues.

 Collaborative divorce is this in a nutshell: each party in the divorce hires their own collaborative lawyer.
 The lawyers and the husband and wife agree that they will not litigate in court.
 The parties and their lawyers then meet regularly to work out issues, problem solve, and negotiate resolution to the contested issues in the divorce.
 Once the issues are resolved, using the negotiation process, and relying on outside experts like financial planners and child psychologists for property and custody plans, the case is reduced to an agreement that the court then enters as a judgment of divorce.